search icon

 So, what are the benefits of acquiring capital assets?
 Here are some capital assets advantages:

-• Diversifies the assets that your business has on hand
+• Diversifies the assets that the business has on hand

 • Provides other avenues for generating cash when needed

-• May save your business money in taxes
+• May save the business money in taxes

 One capital asset disadvantage is that it’s not in a readily usable form.
 In other words, they take time to convert into cash.
-Further, there’s a chance that the money you spend on a capital asset turns out to be a poor investment.
-Doing proper research ahead of time helps protect you against these types of losses.
+Further, there’s a chance that the money spent on a capital asset could turn out to be a poor investment.
+Doing proper research ahead of time helps protect entrepreneurs against these types of losses.

 Summary: Capital Assets Definition

-Capital assets are things that your business owns that generate money.
-The difference between capital assets and inventory is that you sell inventory to the consumer.
-In contrast, you don’t sell capital assets to the consumer.
-A business owner benefits from having capital assets because it diversifies their assets and can save them money on taxes.
+Capital assets are things owned by a business that generate money.
+The difference between capital assets and inventory is that a business sells inventory to consumers; in contrast, it doesn’t sell capital assets to consumers.
+A business owner benefits from capital assets because they diversify their assets, and it might even save them money on taxes.

 zenbusiness logo